Objects

 Dreaming About an Abandoned Door: Meaning, Psychology & Symbolism

-Dreaming of an abandoned door may reflect feelings of lost opportunities or unresolved issues.
+Dreaming of an abandoned door may symbolize missed opportunities or unresolved potential in one's life.

 Written by: DreamMeaning Editorial Team